 Within the greater framework of our TYTN Diet Plan, there is an ideal set of foods that can be determined based on your personal goals and needs.

-In summary, what constitutes healthy eating will vary for each person, however there are basic rules that apply to all, such as avoiding the top foods that are definitely not part of a healthy eating plan, as mentioned above, and as outlined here.
+In summary, what constitutes healthy eating will vary for each person, however there are basic rules that apply to all, such as avoiding the foods that are definitely not part of a healthy eating plan, as mentioned above, and as outlined here.